Sunset Advisory Commission

 The Sunset Advisory Commission is an agency of the Texas Legislature that evaluates state agencies and makes recommendations to the legislature on the need for, performance of, and improvements to agencies under review.
 The commission is headquartered in the Robert E. Johnson State Office Building in Austin.

-As of the 87th legislative session in 2021, the commission has abolished 92 state agencies, of which 41 agencies were completely abolished and their functions eliminated, while another 51 were abolished but had their functions transferred to existing or newly created agencies.
+As of the 88th Legislative session in 2023, the Commission has successfully recommended abolishing 95 state agencies, of which 42 agencies were completely abolished, while another 53 were abolished with certain functions consolidated or transferred to existing or newly created agencies.

 History

-The commission was created in 1977 by enactment of the Texas Sunset Act (now codified as Chapter 325 of the Texas Government Code).
+The Commission was created in 1977 by enactment of the Texas Sunset Act (now codified as Chapter 325 of the Texas Government Code).

 Composition

-The commission has 12 members: 10 legislators and two public members.
-The leader of each chamber (the Speaker of the Texas House of Representatives and the Lieutenant Governor of Texas, who presides over the Texas Senate) each appoint five legislators and one public member.
+The Commission has 12 members: 10 legislators and two public members.
+The leader of each chamber (the Speaker of the Texas House of Representatives and the Lieutenant Governor of Texas, who presides over the Texas Senate) each appoint four legislators from their respective chamber, and one public (non-legislator) member each.
 The chair and vice-chair rotate annually between the two chambers.
-The commission appoints a director who hires staff to carry out the agency's duties.
+The Commission appoints a director who hires staff to carry out the agency's duties.